nabeelmukhtar/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 * I normalized the image to a range between -0.5 to 0.5

 A also tried using grayscale conversion but it did not seem to improve accuracy, so stuck with color images.
 Also I had to augment the dataset with additional images because of two reasons: First the model was overfitting on current dataset and second the training data had considerable class imbalance.
+I decided to generate atleast 1000 images for each class which has less than 1000 samples.
 I used the following techniques for generating additional images.

 * Rotation.